jminor/otio-time-warp-test-suite/README.md

 % ./ocr_frame_counter.sh test_pattern_media_1920x1080_24_h264.mov > ocr_results.txt
 % diff ocr_results.txt test_pattern.ocr_baseline.txt && echo PASS || echo FAIL
 ```

+## Test Timeline

+The test timeline file `time_warp_test_suite.otio` was originally authored in
+Avid Media Composer, so it contains Avid-specific metadata in addition to standard OTIO
+time warp effects.
+The Avid-specific metadata is not used in this test suite.

+TODO: Should we strip that metadata out?
+For now, it is helpful for debugging the AAF->OTIO
+conversion process, but people may find it confusing...

+the AAF and rendered MOV exported from Media Composer are the ground truth to compare
+others against.

+As OTIO import/export features are added to Media Composer (currently in beta/preview)
+we can use this suite to verify that the OTIO and AAF match each other.

 ## Time Warp Test Suite